bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 * **Just a friendly Reminder** Don't fret or get anxious about this, this is a no-pressure assessment that is only going to help guide you here in the near future.
 This is NOT a pass/fail situation.

 ## Start by forking and cloning this repository.

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. Explain the differences between `client-side routing` and `server-side routing`.
 1. What does HTTP stand for?
 1. What does CRUD stand for?
 1. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
 1. Mention three tools we can use to make AJAX requests.

 ## Initializing Project - READ THIS CAREFULLY, you have two apps here.
 A server, and a client.

 * Start by Forking and Cloning this Repo.
 * `cd` into the forked copy.
-* _RUN_ `npm install` to retrieve all the dependancies.
+* _RUN_ `yarn install or npm install` at the root to retrieve all the dependancies for the node server.
 * _LOOK_ at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.
-* _RUN_ `npm start` to get your API up and running on `http://localhost:3333`.
+* _RUN_ `yarn start or npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
 * After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
-You should see an empty Array `[]` returned to you.
+You should see an Array `[]` with a smurf returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
 * _LOOK_ at your `village` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-* _cd_ into `village` and run `npm install` to retreive the client side dependencies.
+* _cd_ into `village` and run `yarn install or npm install` to retrieve the client side dependencies.
+* _Install_ `React Router` and `axios` through yarn. **React Router** is a stretch problem for this challenge.
+We want you to focus on building out a UI that interfaces with an API.
-* _RUN_ `npm start` to fire up your React application, you should see an error that reads: `TypeError: Cannot read property 'smurfs' of null`.
+* _RUN_ `yarn start or npm start` to fire up your React application, you should see an error that reads: `TypeError: Cannot read property 'smurfs' of null`.

 ## Project Description